 1. Please give facts about the complaint.
 Provide details such as the names of those involved, dates, whether witnesses were present, etc., that may be helpful to the complaint investigator.

+-

+-

-Have you discussed your complaint or brought your co whom did you take the complaint, and what was the re omplaint to any Charter S sult? chool personnel?
-1 f you ha
+2. Have you discussed your complaint or brought your complaint to any Charter School personnel?
+If you have, to whom did you take the complaint, and what was the result?

-Please provide copies of any written documents that m ay be relevant or support ive of your compla int.
+3. Please provide copies of any written documents that may be relevant or supportive of your complaint.

 I have attached supporting documents.
-Yes 🗌 No
+Yes No

-ignature: Date:
+Signature: Date:

-Aail complaint and any relevant documents to:
+Mail complaint and any relevant documents to:

 Chief Schools Officer

 Alpha Public Schools

 2110 Story Rd, Suite 250

 San Jose, CA 95122